Why the client needed our help

 How we helped

 We were urgently instructed to analyse the responses received from the company’s customer base and provide our opinion on whether or not there was sufficient evidence of a fraud that had taken place.
 In addition, the company directors were seen as a potential flight risk and they owned a property, which the client was keen to ensure was not dissipated.
-Working through the night, we prepared supporting witness evidence to accompany an application for injunctive relief, preventing the company’s directors from dissipating any of their assets, including property and known bank accounts.
+Working through the night, we prepared supporting witness evidence to accompany an application for injunctive relief and a freezing order, preventing the company’s directors from dissipating any of their assets, including property and known bank accounts.

 We successfully obtained the required freezing order from the court at an ex parte hearing within 48 hours of our original instruction and arranged for it to be personally served upon the defendants the same day that it was obtained.
 Following a lengthy court process, we eventually made both directors bankrupt and, having obtained an order for possession and sale of their property, they were evicted.
 The property was sold to recoup all of the assets that remained available and subject to the freezing order that had been obtained.